 LPB has been developed as an improved method for surface enhancement.
 It is a variation of roller burnishing, which has been successful in refining surface finishing.
 This concept was adopted and then optimized as a means of producing a layer of compressive stress of high magnitude and depth, with minimal plastic deformation.
 In LPB, a single pass of a smooth, free rolling spherical ball under a normal force deforms the surface of the material in tension, creating a compressive layer of residual stress.
-The ball is supported in a fluid with sufficient pressure to keep the ball from touching the surface of the retaining spherical socket.
-The ball is in mechanical contact only with the surface of the material being burnished, and is free to roll on the surface.
+The ball is supported in a fluid with sufficient pressure to keep the ball from touching the surface of the material being burnished, and is free to roll on the surface.
 This apparatus is designed to be mounted in conventional CNC lathes and vertical mills.

-THRUST AREA WORKING GROU JP: ADVANCED MACHINING CRITICAL TECHNOLOGY: Machining Strategies
+THRUST AREA WORKING GROUP: ADVANCED MACHINING CRITICAL TECHNOLOGY: Machining Strategies